genomicsclass/leanpub/manuscript/matrix_notation.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/matrixalg/matrix_notation.Rmd).

 Here we introduce the basics of matrix notation.
-Initially this may seem over-complicated, but once we discuss examples you will appreciate the power of using this notation to both explain and derive solutions, as well as implement them as R code.
+Initially this may seem over-complicated, but once we discuss examples, you will appreciate the power of using this notation to both explain and derive solutions, as well as implement them as R code.

 #### The language of linear models